HowieWork/a-common-sense-guide-to-data-structure-and-algorithms/README.md

 1. Pay attention to what is Big O of these two cases on book: Clothing Labels, Count the Ones.

 2. O(2^N) is slower than O(N^3) at a point.
 In a certain sense, O(2^N) is the opposite of O(log N).

+### Ch.8 Blazing fast lookup with Hash Tables

+1. Hash table: (1) A list of paired values; (2) Look up data in O(1); (3) A hash function must convert the same string to the same number every single time it's applies;

+2. One directional lookups

+3. Collision: trying to add data to a cell that is already filled is known as a collision

+4. Separate Chaining: Way to handle collisions.

+5. Hash Tables' efficiency depends on three factors: 1) How much data we're storing in the hash table; 2) How many cells are available in the hash table; 3) Which hash function we're using \* A good hash function is one that distributes its data across all available cells.
+The more we can spread out our data, the fewer collisions we will have.

+6. A good hash table: strikes a balance of avoiding collisions while not consuming lots of memory.
+'7 data 10 cells' rule; **Load Factor**: 0.7

+7. 'Using it as an index' to optimize codes